joyeusenoelle/GuideToMastodon/README.md

 ## Can I use the keyboard to navigate Mastodon?

 In the web interface, yes.
 The Mastodon web hotkeys are documented at `https://<your-server>/web/keyboard-shortcuts` , which you can access when you're logged into the web interface.
 (You can find the link at the bottom of the **Getting Started** column, labeled "Hotkeys".)

+## How do favorites work on other server types?

+In general:

+* If you click 'favorite' on a post from a different server type (Misskey, Pleroma, GNU Social, etc.) it will federate properly.
+Some of these servers allow multiple response emoji, and each of them selects a generic "favorite" emoji, which will show up on the recipient's post.
+* If someone on a different server type selects an emoji to respond to your post, it will federate to you on Mastodon as a favorite, *no matter what the emoji is*.

 ## Weird, my server doesn't have a bunch of these features.